Digital Nomad Visa: Which Countries Offer It and How to Apply in 2026

 • Some programs offer a path to long-term residency

-💡 Callout: A digital nomad visa doesn't typically allow you to work for a local employer — it's specifically for remote workers earning income from foreign sources.
+💡 Good to know: A digital nomad visa doesn't typically allow you to work for a local employer — it's specifically for remote workers earning income from foreign sources.

 Why 2026 Is the Best Year Yet for Digital Nomad Visas